 Project Example

-An industrial manufacturer planned to expand a production line in an area of their building currently used for storage.
-The owner had outdated drawings of the area on hand, and the information was unreliable.
-The owner also needed to know how much space the material in the future production line expansion area occupied to determine an appropriate relocation.
+An industrial manufacturer planned to expand a production line into a building area currently used for storage.
+However, the only available drawings of the area were outdated and unreliable.
+The owner needed accurate information about how much space the material in the future production line expansion area would occupy to plan their relocation.

-Coffman scanned the site (approximately 256,000 sf) in two days and developed a complete 3D model of the space.
-The model was then used to develop a new drawing set of the future production line expansion area.
-Coffman also scanned other areas in the facility used for storage so the owner could determine the best option to move the materials once the expansion project began.
+Coffman scanned the approximately 256,000 sf site in just two days and developed a complete 3D model of the space.
+This model was the foundation for a new drawing set of the future production line expansion area.
+Additional scans of other storage areas helped the owner evaluate relocation options for the materials once the expansion project began.

-With the new drawings, the owner could better coordinate space requirements with the production line equipment supplier.
-The Coffman team then imported the supplier’s equipment layouts into the previously developed 3D model to demonstrate multiple configurations and arrive at the most sensible and efficient manufacturing process layout possible for the space.
+With the new drawings, the owner was better able to coordinate space requirements with the production line equipment supplier.
+The Coffman team imported the supplier’s equipment layouts into the previously developed 3D model to demonstrate multiple configurations and identify the most practical and efficient layout for the manufacturing space.

 • When facility/site drawings are incomplete, outdated, or nonexistent.